 Sidney in Cheyenne County, Nebraska — The American Midwest (Upper Plains)

 Location.
-41° 8.755′ N, 102° 58.611′ W. Marker is in Sidney, Nebraska, in Cheyenne County.
-Marker is at the intersection of Hickory Street and 10th Street, on the left when traveling east on Hickory Street.
+41° 8.693′ N, 102° 58.153′ W. Marker is in Sidney, Nebraska, in Cheyenne County.
+Marker is at the intersection of Illinois Street (aka Lincoln Highway) (U.S. 30) and Ball Street, on the right when traveling east on Illinois Street (aka Lincoln Highway).
 Touch for map.
-Marker is at or near this postal address: 1000 Hickory Street, Sidney NE 69162, United States of America.
+Marker is in this post office area: Sidney NE 69162, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 2 other markers are within 8 miles of this marker, measured as the crow flies.
-Fort Sidney (approx. 0.4 miles away); Sioux Army Depot (approx. 7.7 miles away).
+Hickory Square (approx. 0.4 miles away); Sioux Army Depot (approx. 8.1 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on September 3, 2014, by Barry Swackhamer of San Jose, California.
-This page has been viewed 359 times since then.
-Photos: 1. submitted on September 3, 2014, by Barry Swackhamer of San Jose, California.
-2, 3, 4, 5, 6, 7, 8, 9, 10. submitted on September 4, 2014, by Barry Swackhamer of San Jose, California. • Bill Pfingsten was the editor who published this page.
+It was originally submitted on September 3, 2014, by Barry Swackhamer of Brentwood, California.
+This page has been viewed 451 times since then and 4 times this year.
+Photos: 1, 2. submitted on September 3, 2014, by Barry Swackhamer of Brentwood, California. • Andrew Ruppenstein was the editor who published this page.